KxSystems/docs/docs/kb/loading-from-large-files.md

 ---
-title:  Loading from large files – Knowledge Base – kdb+ and q documentation
+title:  Loading from large files | Knowledge Base | kdb+ and q documentation
-description: Elsewhere we show how to load a CSV file into a table in memory and save a table to disk in native format.
-However, when the data in the CSV file is too large to fit into memory, those techniques fail.
-Instead, we need to break the large CSV file into manageable chunks and process them in sequence.
-Doing this by hand is quite tiresome.
+description: When data in the CSV file is too large to fit into memory, we need to break it into manageable chunks and process them in sequence.
-keywords: file, large, load, kdb+, q
 ---
 # Loading from large files